tcmxx/UnityTensorflowKeras/Documents/Getting-Started-with-Balance-Ball.md

         alt="CreateTrainerParams"
         width="600" border="10" />
 </p>
 Finally check the Is Trainer field in the Trainer.
 The Trainer in the inspector should look like following.
 You can adjust the hyper parameters in it if you know what they mean.
+The trainer should look like below:
 <p align="center">
     <img src="Images/Getting-Started-with-Balance-Ball/TrainerWithParameters.png"
         alt="TrainerLookLike"